ndeet/php-ln-lnd-rest/docs/Api/LightningApi.md

 # **lookupInvoice**
 > \Lnd\Rest\Model\LnrpcInvoice lookupInvoice($rHashStr, $rHash)

-* lncli: `lookupinvoice` LookupInvoice attemps to look up an invoice according to its payment hash.
+* lncli: `lookupinvoice` LookupInvoice attempts to look up an invoice according to its payment hash.
 The passed payment hash *must* be exactly 32 bytes, if not, an error is returned.

 ### Example
 ```php